-(1) A person commits an offence if the person -

-- (b) develops or produces, or participates in the development or production of, a nuclear weapon - (d) participates in the transfer of a nuclear weapon...
+- (1) A person commits an offence if the person - - (b) develops or produces, or participates in the development or production of, a nuclear weapon - (d) participates in the transfer of a nuclear weapon...

-- (3)For the purposes of subsection (1)(b) a person participates in the development or production of a nuclear weapon if he or she does any act which - (a) facilitates the development by another of the capability to produce or use a nuclear weapon; or knowing or having reason to believe that his or her act has (or will have) that effect.
+- (3)For the purposes of subsection (1)(b) a person participates in the development or production of a nuclear weapon if he or she does any act which - (a) facilitates the development by another of the capability to produce or use a nuclear weapon; or - (b) facilitates the making by another of a nuclear weapon, knowing or having reason to believe that his or her act has (or will have) that effect.